She notices the pattern.

 “Please,” he said, gesturing toward the table.
 “Come in.”

 Her heart kicked hard against her ribs.
-She became acutely aware of her body. the way her shoulders had started to creep upward, the prickle at the base of her spine.
+She became acutely aware of her body all at once.
+The way her shoulders had started to creep upward, the prickle at the base of her spine.

 She took a breath.
 Then another.
 Forced her feet forward.
 Her body wanted distance.
-Her mind wanted answers.
+Her mind wanted to know why.

 As she crossed the threshold, the door closed behind her.